jdleesmiller/jdleesmiller.github.io/_posts/2017-05-01-compression-pareto-docker-gnuplot.md

 It's also possible to run the utility in Docker on Mac and Windows, but [ongoing issues](https://github.com/docker/for-mac/issues/77) with the I/O performance of docker volumes on those platforms mean that the results are not very representative of what you would see if you ran the programs natively.
 That situation is improving rapidly, however, so hopefully soon this approach will also extend to non-Linux platforms.

 For the genomics dataset, I ran the experiments on an m3.medium virtual machine instance on Amazon EC2.
-[Here's the results table as a CSV.](/assets/compare_compressors/hg38_m3.csv) Now we're ready to see what the data look like.
+[Here's the results table as a CSV](/assets/compare_compressors/hg38_m3.csv) ([view on figshare](https://figshare.com/articles/Metrics_from_Compressing_the_Human_Genome_with_Six_Programs/4989737)).
+Now we're ready to see what the data look like.

 ## Step 3a: Analyze the Data with Plots